 Passover is coming up, and if you’re Jewish, you know that means stocking up on the Passover essentials.
 Matzoh flour.
 Parsley.
 Dozens and dozens of eggs.
 Macaroons.

 But this year, can I make one little suggestion?
-Instead of buying the cans of Manischewitz macaroons, try making your own!
+Instead of buying cans of Manischewitz macaroons, try making your own!

 What are Macaroons?

 Let’s start with the basics — because I find a lot of people confuse macaroons and macarons.
-Macarons are the brightly colored little French almond cookie sandwiches.
+Macarons are brightly colored little French almond cookie sandwiches.
 (Looking for a macaron recipe?
 Step waaaaay back into the archives for my French macarons.)

-Macaroons, on the other hand, started similarly — made from ground almonds, but overtime, have shifted to a most common coconut base.
+Macaroons, on the other hand, started similarly — made from ground almonds, but over time, have shifted to a most common coconut base.
 Macaroons started as a sugar, egg white, and almond paste cookie, and it wasn’t until these cookies immigrated to the US that coconut became a staple.

-Modern macaroons are made with shredded coconut, sugar, and egg whites, and are sweet, chewy and dense.
+Modern macaroons are made with shredded coconut, sugar, and egg whites, and are sweet, chewy, and dense.